morris/lessql/README.md

 __For full documentation and examples, see the [homepage](http://lessql.net).__

-## Status

-See `CHANGELOG.md` for details about the releases.
-If you want to contribute, please do!
-Feedback is welcome, too.

 ## Installation

-LessQL requires at least PHP 5.3 and PDO.
-The composer package name is `morris/lessql`.
+Install LessQL via composer, the package name is `morris/lessql`.
-You can also download or fork the repository.
+You can also download an archive from the repository.

+LessQL requires PHP >= 5.3.0 and PDO.

 ## Tests